Learn how to write SMART goals and the Objectives and Key Results (OKR) method of setting objectives from the book Measure What Matters.

 Please go to our contact form, fill in your information, and write, “OKR Traps” in the message area.
 We will email you these additional insights before the end of the year.

-Please share your comments about setting objectives and measuring results below.
+Please share your comments about setting objectives, SMART goals and OKR methods below.
 Let us know about the method your organization uses to sets its goals and if it works for your team.